Are you searching for the best things to do in Koh Tao?!

-Freedom Beach Koh Tao is my favorite beach on the island and it is rated one of the best things to do in Koh Tao by locals and tourists!
+Freedom Beach is my favorite beach on the island and it is rated one of the best places to see by locals and tourists!

 Freedom Beach is a short 10-minute drive from Sairee Beach and it has decent road access with no parking or entrance fees.
-Freedom Beach Koh Tao is a short 2-minute walk to the beach from the jump-off point.
+It’s a short 2-minute walk to the beach from the jump-off point.

-Freedom Beach Koh Tao is one of the smaller Koh Tao beaches but the beauty and scenic vibes make up for its size.
+Freedom Beach Koh Tao is one of the smaller beaches but the beauty and scenic vibes make up for its size.
 Freedom Beach is a must-see location on your list of things to do in Koh Tao!

 This fine white sandy beach is tucked away under a shady palm tree and mangrove jungle with some of the clearest, bluest water on the island.